Faheem Masood Shah

-Faheem Masood Shah (born 10 November 1989), is an Indian international ice stock sport athlete.
+Faheem Masood Shah (born 1992) is an Indian international ice stock sport athlete.
 Faheem has a right hand style.
 He has represented India at an international level.
+His journey from Batamaloo, Srinagar to international icestock competitions was covered by regional media.
+He has also been featured across multiple Indian digital news platforms highlighting his continued participation in national and international ice stock sport competitions.
 In 2018 he represented India in Austria and attained 10th rank.